Fear of “The Other”

 There always seems to be someone anxious to make messes in our lives.
 Can’t we do something to make him or her pay?
 Don’t we have the right?
 The answer is a simple but emphatic No!”
 God will handle that person, not us.
 Definitely not us.

-Love bears all things; believes all things; hopes all things; endures all things.
+Love bears all things, believes all things, hopes all things, and endures all things.

 When your wife comes home drunk…again, when your child is arrested on drug charges, when your cancer returns, when your aging parents make continual demands on you, who do you turn to?
 When you can’t lift your head off the pillow to face another day – how do you bear up, believe, hope, and endure all things?
 How do you go on when you cry out to God in despair but receive no answer?